 Chelsey is a proud two-time alum of MSU.
 She earned her undergraduate degree in Business Management and Entrepreneurship and her Master’s Degree in Adult and Higher Education and College Teaching.
 She is currently a doctoral student in the College of Education, conducting her research on the parallels and impacts of student involvement and student sense of belonging and retention.
 Chelsey has a passion for helping students feel connected on campus and encouraging them to find their place.
 This has encouraged her to focus her efforts on developing university initiatives to support the development of student life and has inspired her research and her dissertation topic.
 She is also an adjunct faculty member in the fall semesters for the College of Letters and Science, First-Year Seminar course and additionally teaches an upper-division intercultural studies course.
 She is a 2016 Leadership MSU Alum.
 For fun, Chelsey enjoys hiking, skiing, adventures, and traveling the world.
 She has hiked the Camino de Santiago trail in Spain, has taught English at a university in Thailand, has conducted graduate research in England and Scotland, and has visited more than 11 countries and 40 states.

 Heidi is originally from Lake Tapps, WA.
-As a proud Bobcat Alumni, she received her bachelor’s degree in Community Health and a minor in Sociology from the one and only Montana State University in 2016.
-She worked as a student at Recreational Sports and Fitness from 2013-2016 and then, after graduating, she joined the Office of Student Engagement as a Support Team Manager and then moved into the role of the Community Engagement Program Manager.
+As a proud Bobcat Alumni, she received her bachelor’s degree in Community Health and a minor in sociology from the one and only Montana State University in 2016.
+She worked as a student at Recreational Sports and Fitness from 2013-2016 and then after graduating she joined the Office of Student Engagement as a Support Team Manager and then moved into the role of the Community Engagement Program Manager.
 Heidi enjoys being outside, which includes; running, hiking, and fishing anytime of the year.

 Randi is originally from Alexandria, SD.
 She received her bachelor’s degree in Psychology from the University of South Dakota in 2010.
 After graduating, she worked as an Admissions Advisor at National American University, which sparked her interest in Higher Education.
 In March 2014, Randi moved to Bozeman and started working at MSU as an Administrative Assistant in Residence Life and later became a Graduate Assistant, working with sophomore and above students.
 Then, Randi joined the Office of Student Engagement as a Graduate Assistant working with the 260+ registered student clubs and organizations.
 After completing her Master’s in Education in May 2017, she was hired full-time as the Community Engagement Programs Coordinator.